 If you plan to spend a winter vacation or weekend in Andalo, don’t miss the chance to go snowshoeing on Paganella to discover the beauty of the landscape.
 Snowshoeing can also be an original gift idea for nature lovers and anyone who feels like doing something different and breaking the usual daily routine.
 Seeing is believing!

-22 Jan 2024 | High-altitude snowshoeing on the Paganella in Andalo
+03 Jan 2026 | Moonlight snowshoeing in Paganella in Andalo

 Reviewed by